pconerly/onecrow/_posts/2015-11-07-goals-and-motivation.md

 published: true
 comments: true
 ---
 I've got a blog!
 I'm sharing this with the world!
-What makes me think that a lowly 10kyu's thoughst are valuable to be shared.
+What makes me think that a lowly 10kyu's thoughts are valuable to be shared.

 I want to improve in Go.
 I have been fascinated with it for over a decade and it's a mystery that deserves more attention.
 I also look at those twelve years of playing occassionally, and I'm sad that I never was disciplined to really improve.
 I look at my peers, and there are plenty who have hit the dan level.
 I want to understand Go at that level.